 These e-scooter food and drink tours will typically punctuate the route with different eating experiences, such as Obwarzanek, the typical Kraków street snack sold by vendors across the city.
 These taste a bit like a large, chewy pretzel flavoured with sesame.
 You’ll also get to try a kind of smoked sheep’s cheese, called Oscypek.
 Also, great for hot days, are locally produced ice creams.

 You’ll be provided with a helmet and get the chance to try out the scooter before the tour starts.
 In my experience, all tour guides are really entertaining and fully knowledgeable.
 They’ll also speak excellent English.

 Polish Folk Show With Dinner

 You can also travel outside Kraków for an evening excursion.
-The restaurant overlooking Lake Kryspinów, for example, organises return transport on a double decker bus from the centre of town.
+This trip to the restaurant overlooking Lake Kryspinów includes return transport on a double decker bus from the centre of town.
 You’ll be greeted with a cherry vodka, followed by a full meal, regional cold and warm buffets, and unlimited drinks for the evening.
 The entertainment features folk music and dances from the different regions around the country, in full costume.
 Even the restaurant is built in a traditional log style.
 There is time to walk around the beautiful lake and the whole experience lasts a little over three hours.